50 Things You Should Know Before Moving To Vancouver

 If you are looking for a place be prepared to shop for a while as the availability here is at 1%.

 We spent three weeks looking for a place and emailing/calling people.
-In the end, we saw five places where picked one and signed the contract the next day.
+In the end, we saw five places we picked one and signed the contract the next day.

 Some are lucky and manage to find place faster.
 If you want to be close to downtown and where the fun is happening it’s not as easy.